 While many of the courses are taught in the evening, occasionally courses will be taught during the day and on Saturdays.
-Candidates will be expected to complete field experiences during the day.
-In addition to course requirements, students must demonstrate competencies associated with the earning of a master's degree.
-At the completion of 15-18 credit hours in the program, students are required to apply for Advancement to Candidacy (see program guidelines).Unsuccessful candidates to advancement have the right to appeal to the Graduate Council.
+Candidates will be expected to complete field experiences during the day and community service activities.
+In addition to course requirements, candidates must demonstrate competencies associated with the earning of a master's degree.
+At the completion of 15-18 credit hours in the program, candidates are required to apply for Advancement to Candidacy (see program guidelines).
+Candidates who are denied advancement have the right to appeal to the Graduate School.

-At the completion of 30 credit hours of selected courses in the program, students are eligible to take the Comprehensive Examination.
-This examination is designed to assess students' mastery of selected program objectives.
-It must be completed successfully before a student receives a master's degree or begins internship.
+At the completion of 30 credit hours of selected courses in the program, candidates are eligible to take the Comprehensive Examination.
+This examination is designed to assess the candidate's mastery of selected program objectives.
+Each candidate must successfully pass the comprehensive exam prior to obtaining the master's degree and applying to the CAS program.